BiodataMiningGroup/quimbi/README.md

 For developement you can simply use the build in server with `npm run start:dev` to build changed files on the fly (except index.html).

-To start the tool, open `dist/index.html` in a browser either locally or from a webserver.
+To start the tool, open `localhost:8080` in a browser for if you use the build in server or open `dist/index.html` in a browser either locally or from a webserver.